svermeulen/vim-macrobatics/README.md

 nmap ggr <plug>(Mac_Prepend)
 ```

 Then, you can add content to the current macro by pressing `ggp`.
-When you execute this, the current macro will be played and then you will immediately enter record mode.
-After ending the recording, the current macro will include both the previous content and the new content appended to the end of it.
+This will play the given macro and then immediately enter record mode to record any new content to the end of it.

-The prepend `ggr` command works similarly except that you enter recording mode immediately, and the current macro is played immediately after you end the recording.
+The prepend `ggr` command works similarly except that it will enter record mode immediately, and then play the previous macro immediately after the recording is stopped.

 The suggested values are `ggp` and `ggr` because they work similarly to `gp` and `gr` (`gp` and `gpp` play immediately, `gr` and `grr` record immediately)

 # Moving registers

-Note that immediately after ending the recording, you can use Vim's repeat operator `.` to run it again somewhere else.
+In some cases you might find yourself making use of multiple macros at once.
+In this case, it is cumbersome to need to navigate the macro buffer history back and forth every time you want to swap the active macro between indexes in the history buffer.
+A better way to handle this case is to save one or more of these macros to named registers and execute them that way instead.
+Macrobatics provides a shortcut mapping that can do this.
+For example, if you add the following to your `.vimrc`:

 ```viml
 nmap gs <plug>(Mac_StoreCurrent)
 ```

-Or if you run it sometime later then you can
+Then, the next time you want to give a name to the active macro, you can execute `"xgs` where `x` is the register you want to associate with the active macro.
+You can then record some number of new macro by executing `gr`, while also having access to the `x` macro (which you can replay by executing `"xgp`).

+Note that in addition to replaying the `x` macro with `"xgp`, you can also re-record with `"xgr`, append with `"xggr`, or prepend with `"xggp`.

+# Nested macros

+TBD

 # Configuration